ssube/isolex/docs/parser/MapParser.md

 # Map Parser

-The map parser can match many triggers and emit different messages based on which one matched.
+The map parser can match many keywords and emit different messages based on which one matched.

 ## Config